jg-digital-media/jgdm-woocommerce-selectors/README.md

     .wp-block-cover__inner-container {

         .has-text-color {

-            // has text colour seems to be the neutral class to target
+            // has text colour seems to be the general class to target

         }

+        //.has-text-align-left
+        //.has-text-align-right
+        //.has-text-align-center

         .wp-block-button {